solusine/markdown-licenses/licenses/CC-BY-4.0.md

     <h4>License Grant</h4>
     <ol type="1">
       <li>
-        Subject to the terms and conditions of this Public License, the Licensor hereby grants You a worldwide, royalty-free, non-sublicensable, non-exclusive, irrevocable license to exercise the Licensed Rights in the Licensed Material to:<br><br>
+        <p>Subject to the terms and conditions of this Public License, the Licensor hereby grants You a worldwide, royalty-free, non-sublicensable, non-exclusive, irrevocable license to exercise the Licensed Rights in the Licensed Material to:</p>
         <ol type="a">
             <li>reproduce and Share the Licensed Material, in whole or in part; and</li>
             <li>produce, reproduce, and Share Adapted Material.</li>